siderolabs/omni-docs/content/docs/how-to-guides/SAML-and-omni/how-to-add-saml-users/index.md

 description: "A guide on how to add a user to Omni with SAML authentication enabled."
 draft: false
 weight: 60
+aliases:
+  - ../how-to-add-saml-users/
 ---

 This guide shows you how to create a user in an Omni instance with SAML authentication enabled.

-Enable new user access to Omni in your SAML identity provider.
+Grant the new user access to Omni in your SAML identity provider.

-Make user login from the new user account.
+The new user should login to the new user account, in order for Omni to have the account synchronized with the SAML provider.

 Log into Omni using another account with `Admin` permissions.

-Find newly added user in the list of users.
+Find the newly added user in the list of users.
 Now, select "Edit User" from the menu under the ellipsis:

 {{< imgproc 1.png Resize "900x" >}}
 {{< /imgproc >}}

-Change its role to `Reader`, `Operator` or `Admin`:
+Change the role to `Reader`, `Operator` or `Admin` as appropriate:

 {{< imgproc 2.png Resize "900x" >}}
 {{< /imgproc >}}